functionalscript/functionalscript/issues/README.md

 Also, 'throw' could be a group of test functions (all of them passing tests when throwing).
 These improvements require setting a flag when walking through a test free, as soon as a node has a 'throw' as its name.
 - [ ] [31-formal-grammar](./31-formal-grammar.md).
+- [ ] 32. implement a stupid, non-deterministic parser using [31-formal-grammar](./31-formal-grammar.md).

 ## Language Specification